 Citizens of other countries with a qualified U.S. co-signer may be eligible for private student loans.
-For information on private educational loans go to www.financialaid.tcu.edu - Loans - Private Education Loans.
+For information on private educational loans go to www.financialaid.tcu.edu - Education Loans - Private Education Loans.

-Applicants selected for verification are required to submit a copy of their previous year's federal tax return; additional documents may be required in individual cases.
+All individuals whose FAFSA is selected for verification will be required to submit appropriate tax information and other documentation as needed to confirm the accuracy of the application.
 Contact the graduate financial aid adviser in the Office of Scholarships and Student Financial Aid for additional information.